CASCADE

 Common challenge

-To date new developments have focused on removing the people living with dementia (PLWD) to a safe place rather than providing a porous continuum of care that enables them to stay in their own home as long as possible.
+At the moment of CASCADE project approval, new developments had focused on removing the people living with dementia (PLWD) to a safe place rather than providing a porous continuum of care that enables them to stay in their own home as long as possible.
+The challenge for the project was to provide sustainable person-centred programmes of care support in local communities.

 Overall objective